 <canvas>

-besides that they are pretty similar. they don’t offer
+besides that they are pretty similar in terms of layout.

 elements and forms.